EbookFoundation/thoth-wiki/Home.md

 ## Metadata Aggregators

-Metadata aggregators ingest metadata from publishers and expose these to libraries to aid them in the process of acquisition and collection building.
+Metadata aggregators ingest metadata from publishers and expose these to libraries to aid them in the process of acquisition and collection building, as well as retailers.

 * [[BDSLive]]*
 * [[Ex Libris]]